 The airport is about 20-30 minutes from Oaxaca’s city center, depending on traffic, and there are several transportation options for getting there.

-We recommend booking a round-trip Oaxaca airport transfer with Viator.
-A pre-paid transfer is easier and more comfortable after a long day of travel and the cost can be the same as an airport taxi.
-Get Your Guide also has plenty of other airport transfer options.
+We recommend booking this private Oaxaca airport transfer to your hotel.
+A pre-paid transfer is less of a hassle and more comfortable after a long day of travel and connecting flights.

-There are taxis (about $20 USD) and shared public transport vans called colectivos (about $5 USD).
+There are taxis for about 20 USD and shared public transport vans called colectivos for about 5 USD.

 Mexico City to Oaxaca Bus

 Mexico has an excellent bus transportation company called ADO.
-Read our guide to Mexico’s ADO buses for everything you need to know ADO, including bus class descriptions and which seats to choose.
+Read our guide to Mexico’s ADO buses for everything you need to know about ADO, including how to buy tickets, bus class descriptions and insider tips.

-The ADO bus from Mexico City to Oaxaca costs around $35 USD and takes about 7 hours.
-There is an overnight option.
+The ADO bus from Mexico City to Oaxaca usually takes about 7 hours, but there is an overnight option.

 Oaxaca Car Rental